2017 Cameroon Global Money Week

 The Syndicat National Autonome de l’Enseignement Secondaire (SNAES) marked their participation to the celebration by a variety of activities.
 They organized banks visits where 80 children visited la BICEC (Banque internationale du Cameroun pour l’épargne et le crédit), and around 5000 youth and children were reached through other events in the Week such as radio talks, a documentary presentation on GMW and Aflatoun day, theatre sketches, the Aflatoun day celebration, quizzes and informal drama workshops.

 - Cameroon Center for Microfinance Management and Entrepreneurship Development (CCEMED)

 NUMBER OF CHILDREN REACHED:

-On Friday 14th March the Cameroon Center for Microfinance Management and Entrepreneurship Development (CCEMMED) and YOULEAD delivered educational talks on the following themes: financial literacy, how money works, and, the different ways that youth can save.
-The talks were held at 3 different high schools in Bamenda, namely Government Bilingual High School (GBHS), Longla Comprehensive College and City College of Commerce.
+On Friday 14th March the Cameroon Center for Microfinance Management and Entrepreneurship Development (CCEMMED) alongside YOULEAD delivered educational talks on the following themes: financial literacy, how money works, and the different ways in which youth can begin to save.
+The talks were held at 3 different high schools in Bamenda, the Government Bilingual High School (GBHS), Longla Comprehensive College and City College of Commerce.

 'Youth Entrepreneurship’ was the title of a seminar held in Bamenda on Saturday, the 15th March.
 The seminar focused on teaching youth how to generate business ideas, the character traits of successful entrepreneurs and how to conduct feasibility studies.